Authentication Guide

 return response

-- Free: 1,000 API calls/month (5 req/min rate limit)
+- Free: 1,000 credits/month (5 req/min rate limit)

-- Plus: 30,000 API calls/month
+- Plus: 30,000 credits/month ($49/month)

-- Pro: 500,000 API calls/month (Recommended)
+- Pro: 200,000 credits/month ($299/month) (Recommended)

-Managing Your Quota
+Managing Your Credits

 import requests

-class QuotaAwareClient:
+class CreditAwareClient:

-def __init__(self, api_key, monthly_quota):
+def __init__(self, api_key, monthly_credits):

 self.api_key = api_key

-self.calls_this_month = 0
+self.credits_used = 0

-def make_request(self, url):
+def make_request(self, url, expected_cost=1):

 response = requests.get(url, headers={"X-API-Key": self.api_key})